Backcountry Trips

 If you’re interested in taking this trip, please contact the atlas office at atlas@birdsontario.org.

-Number of Vehicles: 2 (4WD likely required)
+Number of Vehicles: 1 (No 4WD required)

 Number of portages: 0